+SHTFDad may collect a share of sales or other compensation from the links on this page.

 There are ways to hide it and soundproof it which will make the occupants more secure.
 Some people plant trees and bushes at the location including at the entrance to make it less conspicuous.

-Taking advantage of and creating advantageous landscaping can provide cover for the DIY bunker.
+Taking advantage of, or creating, advantageous landscaping can provide cover for the DIY bunker.

 For more information on building a DIY bunker watch the video below:

 Prepping & Survival Supplies on a Budget: Embrace your Inner DIYer

 Your major priority in any survival situation will be water.
 If it is possible to construct a self-contained water system within the structure that is the best option.
 At worst, familiarize yourself with the best water purification methods.

 Rainwater collection and groundwater purification are great ideas whenever possible.
 Otherwise, you will need to store enough water for the duration of the bug-in scenario.